AceVikings/interview-assignment/README.md

    Document the design decisions made during the contract creation (can be bullet points just for yourself, but will be discussed afterwards).

 ---

+## Implementation

+ERC4337 is still in drafts but some implementations like Eth-infinitism exist and our work heavily derives from them for base wallet implementation, this includes deriving from their implementation for validateUserOp, BaseWallet, Entrypoint and BasePaymaster.